AI-Challange/AI-Challenge2020/02_improved_illumination/README.md

 L1 Loss is the average of absolute errors of each pixel value pair(between prediction and answer image)

-The lights with 400 lux in every direction is used in the answer images.
+The lights with 400 lux in every directions are illuminated in the answer images.

 So we are going to evaluate using them
 ```